LeEnno/label-love/README.md

 ### Keyboard Maestro

 If you're into Keyboard Maestro (KM), simply download the macro, double click it and KM will start importing.
-After its import completes you can customize shortcuts to your needs, default setting is **⌘⇧S** (**s**ubscribe).
+After its import completes you can customize shortcuts to your needs, default setting is **⌥⌘S** (**s**ubscribe).

 ![Macro in Keyboard Maestro](https://raw.github.com/LeEnno/label-love/master/screenshot_km_macro.png)